charisgao/STAT-4830-Optimizing-Attention-Project/report.md

 - **Fine-Tune Hyperparameters:** Adjust learning rates, batch sizes, and sequence lengths to improve stability and convergence.
 - **Efficiency and Memory Improvement:** Track speed and memory usage of attention masks.
 - **Attention Restructuring for NSA**: adjust implementation so that words are produced instead of repetitive symbols
+- **Fix Performer Implementation**: Fully flush out Performer implementation
+- **Add Kerformer Implementation**: Add Kerformer implementation and compare with previous methods.

 ### Literature review

 We conducted a literature review of two papers: "Lexico: Extreme KV Cache Compression via Sparse Coding Over Universal Dictionaries" and "Native Sparse Attention (NSA): A Hardware-Aligned and Trainable Sparse Attention Mechanism", which discuss optimizations to improve model memory usage. (detailed summary in `papers/.)
 Lexico uses a KV cache compression technique that leverages sparse coding to represent key-value pairs using a small set of learned universal dictionary vectors.
 NSA introduces a sparse attention mechanism that incorporates predefined sparsity patterns directly into model training.
 The approach defines sparse attention templates that match modern hardware capabilities, ensuring both algorithmic and hardware efficiency.These techniques represent complementary approaches to addressing the memory bottlenecks in LLMs: Lexico focuses on compressing the stored intermediate states, while NSA optimizes the attention computation itself.

-We will consider further exploring or finding ways to imitiate what these papers have done for their attention mechanism as suggestions for our next steps.
+We will consider further exploring or finding ways to imitate what these papers have done for their attention mechanism as suggestions for our next steps.

 ### What You've Learned So Far